JoshWoo2003/JoshWoo2003.github.io/_pages/about.md

 ### Layer-wised Sparsification Based on Hypernetwork for Distributed NN Training
 *Team Lead, Supervised by Qing Ye (Sichuan University)*
 ![pic1](../images/Layer-wised_Sparsification_Based_on_Hypernetwork_for_Distributed_NN_Training.png)
-* We propose layer-wised sparsification which utilizes hypernetworks to narrow down the communication volume.
-To the best of our knowledge, this is the first work of applying hypernetwork to select the layers for transmission rather than manual selection in distributed training.
+* Proposed a layer-wised sparsification method which utilizes hypernetworks to narrow down the communication volume.
-* An objective function for the hypernetwork is successfully constructed to learn the importance of different layers.
-This method effectively approximates the significance of each layer during the training process.
+* Constructed an efficient objective function for the hypernetwork to guide the selection of layers for transmission, ensuring that layers which contribute more to the learning process are prioritized to transmit.
-* Extensive experiments are conducted on different models and datasets.
-The results validate the efficacy of our method and demonstrate its compatibility with other compression techniques.
-For instance, our layer-wised sparsification method can be combined with existing techniques such as quantization and sparsification, as shown in our experiments, to further enhance the reduction in communication volume.
+* Conducted extensive experiments on different models and datasets.
+The results validate the efficacy of our method and demonstrate its compatibility with other current compression techniques (e.g., TernGrad, Top-K).
-* Outcome: (1<sup>st</sup> author) A paper in submission.
+* Outcome: (1<sup>st</sup> author) A research paper in submission.

 ## Award & Scholarships
 * National Scholarship in Sichuan University, 2021-2022